IskakovaKamila/powerbi-portfolio/README.md

 # Enterprise risks analysis powerbi-portfolio
-A portfolio of Power BI dashboards demonstrating data storytelling, business analysis, and visualization skills.

 This Power BI dashboard presents a comprehensive analysis of the most critical risks facing X Company.
 It provides an in-depth assessment of existing risks, their level of importance and criticality, potential mitigation effectiveness, and the company's current awareness and governance related to these risks.